 Symmetric key attestation

-Symmetric key enrollments also provide a great way for legacy devices, with limited security functionality, to bootstrap to the cloud via Azure IoT.
-For more information on symmetric key attestation with legacy devices, see How to use symmetric keys with legacy devices.
+Symmetric key enrollments also provide a way for legacy devices with limited security functionality to bootstrap to the cloud via Azure IoT.

 Symmetric key creation

-By default, the Device Provisioning Service creates new symmetric keys with a default length of 64 bytes when new enrollments are saved with the Auto-generate keys option enabled.
+By default, the Device Provisioning Service creates new symmetric keys with a length of 64 bytes when new enrollments are created with the Generate symmetric keys automatically option enabled.

 You can also provide your own symmetric keys for enrollments by disabling this option.
-When specifying your own symmetric keys, your keys must have a key length between 16 bytes and 64 bytes.
-Also, symmetric keys must be provided in valid Base64 format.
+Symmetric keys must be in Base 64 format and have a key length between 16 bytes and 64 bytes.

 Detailed attestation process